chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/component-explorers.md

 They allow you to visualize component states during the development process.
 You can mock hard-to-reach edge cases and record the supported test cases.
 Then playback those states during QA.
 And lastly, have a directory of your modular UI that lives alongside your production apps.

+[Storybook](https://storybook.js.org/) is the industry standard and the most widely used component explorer.
+It's used by teams at Twitter, Slack, Airbnb, Shopify, Stripe, and Microsoft.

 But, why build UIs in isolation?

 ## Robust user interfaces